A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Quantifying Wastage: A Proxy for the Impact of Fatigue

-A key advantage of our methodology is its ability to translate a statistical observation into a tangible financial metric.
-While identifying a change point is analytically valuable, its true business utility is realised when we can quantify the cost of inaction.
-To this end, we introduce a framework for calculating 'wastage', defined as the opportunity cost incurred by continuing to invest in a creative asset after its performance has begun to degrade.
+One practical reason to pair detection with valuation is that a statistical alert is useful only if it helps prioritise action.
+To this end, we introduce a benchmark-CPC proxy for 'wastage', defined as the opportunity value of clicks not obtained when a creative performs below its own benchmark.
+This is not an identified causal estimate of financial loss; it is a consistent valuation rule for ranking and triage.

-The calculation first requires the establishment of a fair performance benchmark.
-This benchmark represents the level of performance the creative was capable of achieving during its peak.
-We establish this by analysing the segments identified by the change point detection algorithm.
-The benchmark CTR, denoted $CTR_{bench}$, is calculated as the average CTR over the most effective period of stable or improving performance.
-This ensures the creative is judged against its own demonstrated potential rather than an arbitrary external standard.
+The calculation first requires the establishment of a performance benchmark.
+For operational use, this benchmark must be computed using only data available up to the alert date, for example the best prior stable or improving segment identified before day $t$ or a detector-agnostic trailing recent-best period.
+The benchmark CTR, denoted $CTR_{bench}$, is defined on a comparable CTR scale using the same Beta-prior family as the daily estimator.
+One suitable definition is a posterior pooled benchmark over a benchmark period $B^\star$:

+This impression-weighted construction aligns the benchmark with the subsequent lost-click calculation.
+Zero-impression days have no effect on the benchmark because they leave the pooled click and impression totals unchanged; the fixed prior contribution $\alpha+\beta$ is unaffected.
+The benchmark represents the level of performance the creative had recently demonstrated, not an externally imposed standard.

-With the benchmark established, we can calculate the opportunity cost for any subsequent period where performance falls short.
-For each day $t$ after the benchmark period, we calculate the number of 'lost clicks', which represents the additional clicks that would have been generated had the creative maintained its benchmark performance.
-This is given by the formula
+With the benchmark established, we can calculate the opportunity proxy for any subsequent period where performance falls short.
+For each day $t$ after the benchmark period, we calculate a smoothed 'lost-click' proxy.
+This is not the literal realised-click shortfall $CTR_{bench}I_t-C_t$; it is a noise-stabilised proxy used for ranking and comparison.
+To reduce sensitivity to day-to-day sampling noise, we compute it using the same noise-robust CTR estimate used in the onset definition below.
+Specifically, for daily clicks $C_t$ and impressions $I_t$ we use the posterior mean

+where $\alpha=m_0\bar{p}$, $\beta=m_0(1-\bar{p})$, $m_0=1000$, and $\bar{p}$ is the pooled CTR across the synthetic panel.
+In an operational online workflow, $\bar{p}$ must be fixed from historical training data available before the scored period; in this paper it is an offline synthetic-panel construction.
+Smoothed lost clicks are then